Studentships and scholarships

 Home tuition fees plus living expenses of the RCUK minimum per annum for UK students.
 EU students will receive a fees only award unless they can prove they meet the ESRC's eligibility guidelines and have been settled and resident in the UK for at least 3 years.

-Students wishing to apply for ESRC funding can apply for either a Msc followed by PhD programme (1+3 award) or PhD only (+3 award).
-Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTP admissions statement for information.
+Students wishing to apply for ESRC funding can be awarded funding for either a Msc followed by PhD programme (1+3 award) or PhD only (+3 award).
+Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTP admissions statement and FAQs for information.

 Students applying for ESRC funded scholarships are encouraged to look at ways of incorporating collaboration with external partners into their research proposal.
 Collaboration does not always have to be a financial arrangement and could take the form of a placement, voluntary work, data sharing or other payment in kind opportunities.
-All prospective ESRC +3 and 1+3 applicants are encouraged to research SPAIS staff interests and send an informal research enquiry to the academic they are interested in working with.
+All prospective ESRC +3 and 1+3 applicants are encouraged to research SPAIS staff interests and send an informal research enquiry to the academic staff members they are interested in working with.
 Making a research enquiry helps define your interests, contributes to making your application successful, and also serves to ensure the identification of the best supervisor for your needs.
 There is no guarantee at this stage that the academic you liaise with initially about your research will be able to supervise your project but they may be able to identify appropriate colleagues within SPAIS.

 Applicants may apply to one or more pathways but please note the eligibility criteria for overseas and EU students on the SWDTP website.

 The Faculty of Social Sciences and Law is pleased to be able to offer a number of fully-funded and/or half-funded PhD scholarships to UK, EU and international applicants to the Sociology and the Politics PhD programmes showing exceptional research potential.
 Scholarships are renewable for up to 3 years (where offered full-time) subject to satisfactory progress.